Lab 8 Assignment (100 points)

 You will complete this worksheet as a Word document and post an electronic copy to the appropriate D2L Submissions folder.
 Please do not convert the worksheet document to a different format.

-The instructions below provide additional advice on the expectations for complete answers.
+The instructions below provide the expectations for complete answers.

 • A complete caption for an agarose gel must state the percent agarose, identity of the running buffer, staining methodology, approximate sample mass of DNA loaded per lane, identity of lanes (i.e. DNA ladder or plasmid samples), and identity of important bands in reference ladder.